giommazz/ProductPolytopesFW.jl/code/ProductPolytopesAFW/examples/README.md

 - `scontrol show node=<node_name>`: shows detailed attributes about a single node
 - `scancel -u <username>`: cancel all of username jobs

-## Updated scripts that can be run
+## Updated and working scripts that can be run
 - `compute_inteserction_custom_full_warmup.jl`: run experiments preceded by a "warmup" experiment, so that all algorithms can be precompiled
 - `slurm_experiments.sh`: run `compute_inteserction_custom_full_warmup.jl` on SLURM
 - `slurm_loop.jl`: creates config files and scripts necessary to run a sequence of jobs based on `compute_inteserction_custom_full_warmup.jl` on SLURM